~ anton@antonsatt

 The Background

-A mid-sized Swedish publishing house with a small development team was facing a six-figure monthly AWS bill.
+A small dev team was facing a growing AWS bill they did not fully understand.
 But cost was only part of the problem.
-The team had limited visibility into how their infrastructure actually worked, and relying entirely on a US-based cloud provider raised concerns around data sovereignty and compliance.
-I stepped in to audit the full stack, identify waste, and map out realistic alternatives that would give the company back control over their infrastructure.
+They had limited visibility into how their infrastructure actually worked, and relying entirely on a US-based cloud provider raised questions around data sovereignty.
+I helped out informally: looking over the full stack, spotting waste, and mapping out realistic alternatives that would give them more control over their setup.

 "This wasn't just about cutting costs.
-It was about understanding the infrastructure, owning the decisions, and making sure the setup meets Swedish compliance requirements — not just trusting a US provider to handle it."
+It was about understanding the infrastructure, owning the decisions, and knowing where the data actually lives, not just trusting a US provider to handle it."

 The Approach